-Magnum Rowtrac tractors are a good fit for this Idaho potato operation

-W hen we first saw it, we thought, 'How is this going to work?'"
+Magnum Rowtrac tractors are a good fit for this Idaho potato operation to work?"" hen we first saw it, we thought, 'How is this going

 That's how Scott Jacobs describes the first impression he and his father, Kirk, had of the Magnum 340 Rowtrac tractor that arrived on their farm for evaluation.